 - What is the time frame for your test?
 Do you need to see results in weeks, months, or a year?

-- What is your sales process and typical sales cycle?
+- What is your sales process and how long is your typical sales cycle?
 Do customers buy the same day they search or does it take months before a purchase is made?

 - What are your typical sales conversion rates?

-Let’s go through an example and at the end you’ll know how to estimate a reasonable test budget.
+Let’s go through an example and at the end, you’ll know how to estimate a reasonable test budget for Google Ads.

 Find Your Target Keyword CPCs

-In a Google AdWords search campaign, you pay per click.
+In a Google Ads search campaign, you pay per click.
 That means you only pay Google when a prospect clicks on your ad.
 If your ad shows up in Google’s results 1,000 times, but no one clicks on it, then you don’t pay a penny.
-That’s why AdWords is sometimes called PPC, or pay per click advertising.
+That’s why Google Ads is sometimes called PPC, or pay-per-click advertising.